ghadaabdelwahed-gif/ghadaabdelwahed-gif/readme.txt

 Building small projects to practice C programming, HTML/CSS, and Git/GitHub

-Strengthening my skills in maths, physics, and computer science
+Strengthening my skills in maths and computer science

 Learning automation and version control